Experienced Federal Attorneys Defending Drug Conspiracy Charges 21 U.S.C. 846

 Conspiracy charges are frequently prosecuted crimes.
 The essence of a conspiracy charge is the underlying criminal agreement between two or more people to commit a crime.
 That said, a conspiracy has three elements: an agreement to commit a crime, intent, and an act to execute that agreement.

-The attorneys at the Oberheiden Law Group are former federal prosecutors and experienced criminal defense counsel.
-If you are facing criminal charges, or if you are accused of being a member of a drug conspiracy, you should give us a call immediately to discuss your case.
+The lawyers at Oberheiden, P.C. are former federal prosecutors and experienced criminal defense counsel.
+If you are facing criminal charges, or if you are accused of being a member of a drug conspiracy, you should give our trusted team a call immediately to discuss your case.
 The consultation is free and confidential.
 Find out what former federal prosecutors have to say about your case!
-Call: 1-800-810-0259
+Call: 888-680-1745

 Drug Conspiracy Explained